 To provide a vehicle for exploring the feasibility and merits of governmental organization alternatives, including but not limited to incorporation or annexation.

 Regular MCC meetings are on the 2nd & 4th Wednesday of the month at 7:00 pm at Granada Sanitary District (GSD) meeting room, 504 Ave Alhambra, 3rd Floor, El Granada.
-All MCC meetings are open to the public, agendized and posted according to the requirements of the Brown Act.
+All MCC meetings are open to the public, and are agendized and posted according to the requirements of the Brown Act.

 Agendas via email: subscribe by sending email to: (link)